 The description of beamforming feedback matrix V in S1G band is identical to its VHT counterpart as described in 22.3.11.2 (Beamforming feedback matrix V) with VHT replaced by S1G.

-Note that the compressed beamforming feedback using 20.3.12.3.6 (Compressed beamforming feedback matrix) is the only Clause 24 beamforming feedback format defined.
-When the ψ angle is not included in the feedback frame, i.e., for SU feedback with single column, ψ angle values are assumed as given below, which correspond to a single column V matrix having elements with equal magnitude:
+Compressed beamforming feedback using 20.3.12.3.6 (Compressed beamforming feedback matrix) is the only beamforming feedback format defined for S1G operation.
+In certain cases when the ψ angle is not included in the feedback frame(e.g. for SU feedback with Nc=1), the ψ angles not included in the feedback report are given the values below, which will correspond to a single column V matrix having elements with equal magnitude:

 Comment Resolutions for 24.3.2